 To launch our Christmas Talk4Writing unit, we enjoyed a cinema event in Class 5 this morning, with ‘Mrs Colbeck’s Popcorn Bar’ proving very popular!
 Showing on the screen were all of the John Lewis Christmas adverts from 2007 – 2018.
 We will be focusing on the 2012 offering – The Bear and the Hare – as the inspiration for our model text.
 During the final week of term, pupils will get to choose one of the other adverts and write a story based on it.

-Below are the spellings which will be tested on Monday 24th September:
+Below are the spellings for our next dictation on Monday 10th December:

 definitely, definition, disapprove, master, naturally, periscope, quarter, unsatisfactory